corazawaf/coraza-spoa/README.md

     ...
 ```

-Because, in SPOE configuration file, we declare to use the backend "coraza-spoa"(of course, you can change it to any other backend) to communicate with the service, so we need to define it in the HAProxy file.
+Because, in SPOE configuration file, we declare to use the backend "coraza-spoa" to communicate with the service, so we need to define it in the HAProxy file.
 For example:
 ```editorconfig
 backend coraza-spoa
     mod tcp